-Acne occurs when oil, dead skin cells, and bacteria become trapped inside hair follicles, resulting in infection and inflammation.
+Acne occurs when oil, dead skin cells, and bacteria build up inside hair follicles, resulting in infection and inflammation.
 Whiteheads, cysts, and other types of acne commonly affect the shoulders.

-Below, we describe what acne is and the types of acne that may develop on the shoulders.
+Below, we describe what acne is and the types of acne that can develop on the shoulders.
 We also explore the symptoms and appearance of shoulder acne and list some treatment options.

 Pores are small openings in the skin.
 Each pore contains a single hair that sits inside a hair follicle.
 These hair follicles connect to oil-producing glands, called sebaceous glands.

-Sebaceous glands secrete an oil called sebum, which carries dead skin cells to the surface of the skin.
+Sebaceous glands secrete an oil called sebum, which carries dead skin cells to the skin’s surface.

 Two types of acne can develop on the shoulders: acne vulgaris and acne mechanica.

-In addition, changes in the levels of certain hormones can trigger breakouts.
-Some hormones that may influence acne vulgaris are:
+Changes in the levels of certain hormones can trigger breakouts.
+Below are some hormones that may influence acne vulgaris.

 Progesterone and estrogen